 How do I get tested for asbestos exposure?

 How can workplaces protect their workers from asbestos exposure?

 If you're still unsure whether to use our asbestos testing in Winnipeg, consider the following information:

 If you'd like to know more about our asbestos analysis in Winnipeg, please don't hesitate to reach out.
 We invite you to check out our FAQs section.

 We offer government-approved asbestos removal procedures and guidance.

-* It’s free for us to come to your house to asses the mould or asbestos but if you want testing (mould testing or more often asbestos test) where we take samples and send it to a lab, there is a fee.
+*It's free for us to come to your house to assess the mould or asbestos, but if you want testing (mould testing or, more often, asbestos test) where we take samples and send it to a lab, there is a fee.
 Customers can also drop off samples at our office.